 “Humidity” measures how much water is currently “being held” in the air.
 “Relative humidity” compares that amount to the maximum amount of water that air holds at that temperature.

 For example, Warm air can “hold” more evaporated water than cool air

-For those interested in learning more about the science behind this, there is a term used by greenhouse growers known as VPD, or “Vapour Pressure Deficit,” which roughly measures the temperature and relative humidity.
+For those interested in learning more about the science behind this, there is a term used by greenhouse growers known as VPD or “Vapour Pressure Deficit,” which roughly measures the temperature and relative humidity.

 According to Wikipedia: “the ideal range for VPD in a greenhouse is from 0.45 kPa to 1.25 kPa, ideally sitting at around 0.85 kPa.
 As a general rule, most plants grow well at VPDs of between 0.8 to 0.95 kPa.”

-When growing cannabis plants, relative humidity (RH) is just as important as the temperature of the air, and is something you should pay attention to, especially if you notice that your grow room is particular dry or humid.
+When growing cannabis plants, relative humidity (RH) is just as important as the temperature of the air and is something you should pay attention to, especially if you notice that your grow room is dry or humid.

 You need to control both temperature and RH at the same time to get the best results when growing cannabis.